Sulfuric acid: Stratospheric aerosol

 In the stratosphere, the atmosphere's second layer that is generally between 10 and 50 km above Earth's surface, sulfuric acid is formed by the oxidation of volcanic sulfur dioxide by the hydroxyl radical:

 Because sulfuric acid reaches supersaturation in the stratosphere, it can nucleate aerosol particles and provide a surface for aerosol growth via condensation and coagulation with other water-sulfuric acid aerosols.
 This results in the stratospheric aerosol layer.

 Extraterrestrial sulfuric acid

 The permanent Venusian clouds produce a concentrated acid rain, as the clouds in the atmosphere of Earth produce water rain.
-Jupiter's moon Europa is also thought to have an atmosphere containing sulfuric acid hydrates.
+Sulfuric acid ice has been detected on Jupiter's moon Europa, where it forms when sulfur ions from Jupiter's magnetosphere implant into the icy surface.

-Manufacture
+Production

 Sulfuric acid is produced from sulfur, oxygen and water via the conventional contact process (DCDA) or the wet sulfuric acid process (WSA).

 Contact process

 In the first step, sulfur is burned to produce sulfur dioxide.

 The sulfur dioxide is oxidized to sulfur trioxide by oxygen in the presence of a vanadium(V) oxide catalyst.
 This reaction is reversible and the formation of the sulfur trioxide is exothermic.

 The sulfur trioxide is absorbed into 97–98% H2SO4 to form oleum (H2S2O7), also known as fuming sulfuric acid or pyrosulphuric acid.
 The oleum is then diluted with water to form concentrated sulfuric acid.